apollographql/runtime-testing-framework/docs/src/guides/hello-world.md

 ---
 ```

-When you have multiple overrides like this you can use the `--values` flag to provide the location
+For overriding multiple values, you can use the `--values` flag to provide the location of a JSON
-of a JSON file containing the values you want to merge on top of the ones given in the test plan:
+file containing the values you want to merge on top of the ones given in the test plan:

 ```bash
 $ cat example-test-plans/hello-world/values.json